 How Long Does a Divorce Take?

 Each case has a similar anatomy.
-First we deal with transitional issues while the divorce is pending – temporary living arrangements, where the child lives, child support, visitation, who pays what bills.
+First we deal with transitional issues while the divorce is pending – temporary living arrangements, where the child lives, child support, parenting times, who pays what bills.
 Next we gather information — a process called discovery.
 After discovery is complete, we attempt to reach a settlement.
 If we aren’t able to settle, we prepare for trial and try the case.
 Once we have either an agreement of the parties or a ruling from the court, one attorney drafts the Decree and other necessary documents.
 The documents are reviewed by the other attorney and by the parties and, based on their review, changes are made.
 If the parties cannot agree on the provisions in the Decree or other documents, the attorneys must get the court to rule on what language to include.

 What Are Temporary Orders for Divorce?